tireddy2/pqc-kem-eap-aka-fs/draft-ietf-emu-pqc-eapaka.md

 # Introduction

-EAP-AKA' FS defined in {{RFC 9678}} prevents an attacker who has gained access to the long term key from obtaining session keys established in the past, assuming these have been properly deleted.
+EAP-AKA' FS defined in {{RFC9678}} prevents an attacker who has gained access to the long term key from obtaining session keys established in the past, assuming these have been properly deleted.
 EAP-AKA' FS mitigates passive attacks (e.g., large scale pervasive monitoring) against future sessions.

 Nevertheless, EAP-AKA' FS uses traditional algorithms public-key algorithms (e.g., ECDH) which will be broken by a Cryptographically Relevant Quantum Computer (CRQC) using Shor's algorithm.
 The presence of a CRQC would render state-of-the-art, traditional public-key algorithms deployed today obsolete and insecure, since the assumptions about the intractability of the mathematical problems for these algorithms that offer confident levels of security today no longer apply in the presence of a CRQC.
 A CRQC could recover the SHARED_SECRET from the ECDHE public keys (Section 6.3 of {{RFC9678}}).
 If the adversary has also obtained knowledge of the long-term key, it could then compute CK', IK', and the SHARED_SECRET, and any derived output keys.
 This means that the CRQC would disable the forward security capability provided by {{RFC9678}}.